nuxt-modules/i18n/docs/content/en/index.md

 <alert type="info">

-You are looking at the documentation for the new `@nuxtjs/i18n` package.
-If you are instead looking for the documentation for the legacy `nuxt-i18n` (v6) package then go to [i18n-legacy.nuxtjs.org](https://i18n-legacy.nuxtjs.org/) instead.
+This documentation is for the Nuxt 2 version of the module.
+For version compatible with Nuxt 3 see https://v8.i18n.nuxtjs.org/.

 </alert>